MicroZahnAI/S2X/docs/process-overview.md

 # S2X Process Overview
 *This document provides a high-level process overview.
 Implementation details and internal automation components are proprietary to MicroZahn (STAT X1, Inc.).*

+S2X is designed to operate at scale across large SAS environments, including hundreds to thousands of programs.

 ## High-Level S2T Generation Workflow

 S2X follows a structured, multi-stage process to transform SAS code into traceable, auditable Source-to-Target (S2T) mappings.

-This workflow is designed to operate on sanitized code only and does not require access to underlying data.
+This workflow operates on sanitized code only and does not require access to underlying data.

 ---